 While depression self-help strategies can be effective for some people, others may find that they need treatment from a mental health professional to truly recover from this condition.
 If you or a loved one is suffering from depression and a co-occurring substance use disorder, The Recovery Village has locations around the country that can provide caring treatment for both depression and addiction.
 Contact us today to discuss treatment options.

-Matthews, Timothy; et al. “Social isolation, loneliness and depression in young adulthood: A behavioural genetic analysis.”
+Matthews, Timothy; et al. “Social isolation, loneliness and depress[…]al genetic analysis.”
 Social Psychiatry and Psychiatric Epidemiology, March 2016.
 Accessed June 17, 2019.

 Davis, Lori; et al. “Major depression and comorbid substance use disorders.”
 Current Opinion in Psychiatry, January 2008.
 Accessed June 17, 2019.